WINNER of the Best Parenting Podcast 2024 Independent Podcast Awards!

 9. Shed the guilt and shame – you're not alone in your struggles.
 Write this on a post-it and share the message with everyone you meet.
 We need to get the message out.
 If you hear someone shaming anyone else notice it, and gently pull them back from it with a message of why it doesn’t help.

 10. Trust that this too shall pass, and focus on your own capacity to manage it.
 Trust me.
 Nobody is doing this ‘right’, we’re all screwing up most of the time, life is messy, difficult, stressful, but it can also be joyous, silly and relaxing.
 You have more agency than you may think.
 Choose to notice the joy, choose the messy kitchen that happens because you wanted to finish supper with a card game, choose homemade popcorn and slumping on the sofa watching something funny over constantly being busy.
-Life is short and your kids aren’t a project to get right; they’re going to be fine.
+Life is short and your kids aren’t a project to get right; they’re also messy, joyous, busy, scared, loving people who deserve curiosity rather than judgement.

 Related Episode